Saturday, January 31, 2026

 Both tracks, diplomacy and arm-twisting, were rendered ineffective a few months later when the Mexicans announced that they had “lost” the artifact in question.
 Sylvia Moreno, a reporter for the Morning News, attempting by telephone to track down the flag’s exact whereabouts, was told at each Mexico City museum she called that no one had the Alamo silk.
 Mexican archivists indicated that the flag had been mislaid – or taken – by unknown hands.
 In Texas, this news was greeted not for what it was, a face-saving excuse, but as fact, and was widely ridiculed: the Mexicans had mislaid or allowed to be stolen, Texans believed, what Mexico had been refusing on principle to return for sixty years.

 Progress came the following year, on two fronts.
 An Austin attorney, attending a “high-level” dinner party in Mexico City, reported back that Mexican officials were no longer claiming to have lost the Alamo flag and, in fact, that the Mexicans suddenly seemed receptive to the idea of a trade.
 About the same time an isolated Congressional inquiry arrived at the U.S. Embassy asking about progress in the search for the banner.
 “Such inquiries are normally assigned to the Embassy’s political section for action.
 I had no professional interest [in] the issue,” wrote Alan Smiley in a recent letter about the controversy.
 At the time, Smiley was the Embassy’s narcotics control officer, responsible for coordinating U.S. policy regarding drug interdiction efforts in Mexico.
 But Smiley happened to see the cable and took responsibility for the inquiry nonetheless.
 Smiley’s interest was actually quite personal.
-His great-great-great-great uncle, a Tennessee lawyer named Daniel Cloud, had died defending the southeastern palisade, near the chapel of the Alamo, in 1836.
+His great-great-great-great uncle, a Tennessee lawyer named Daniel Cloud, died defending the southeastern palisade, near the chapel of the Alamo, in 1836.

 After consultations with Texas officials, including the librarian Robert Martin, and after learning all he could about the Alamo flag itself, Smiley developed a three-part plan to get the flag back by, well, less than direct means.
 “Phase One was to suggest [to the Mexicans] the formation of a bi-national team of textile restoration experts to restore not only the Alamo flag but [the] three Mexican Army battalion flags as well,” he said later, explaining his efforts on Texas’ behalf.
 “Phase Two, only to be presented to the GOM [Government of Mexico] after Phase One had been approved and restoration was well underway, was to have been a traveling exhibit of the four newly restored flags – first in Mexico, then in Texas.
 Phase Three was to have been the indefinite extension of the Texas exhibition of the flags, so the Alamo flag, in effect, remained in Texas forever.
 Both Phase Two and Three were tightly held secrets, not to be discussed with either our GOM counterparts or our Mexican operatives.
 We didn’t want the GOM to think there was anything more to this than scholarly interest in preserving all four flags before they all turned to dust.”